 Why Skin Quality Matters: The Most Overlooked Part of Aesthetic Medicine

-In clinical practice, we see it time and again: a patient may have beautiful facial structure, good projection or well-balanced proportions, but dull or uneven skin can make them look tired, aged or inflamed.
-Often these patients over-rely on make up to camouflage their skin quality, which in itself is ageing.
-Conversely, bright, even and healthy skin makes a person look instantly younger — sometimes more than injectables or surgery can.
+In clinical practice, we see it time and again: a patient may have a beautiful facial structure, good projection, or well-balanced proportions, but dull or uneven skin can make them look tired, aged, or inflamed.
+Often these patients over-rely on makeup to camouflage their skin quality, which in itself is ageing.
+Conversely, bright, even, and healthy skin makes a person look instantly younger, sometimes more than injectables or surgery can.

 In this article, we explore why skin quality is so often overlooked, what drives it, and how modern technology can help patients make meaningful improvements.